-Under Canadian GAAS, we are required to communicate to you the unadjusted items and the effect that they may have on our opinion and to request that unadjusted items be corrected.
+Under Canadian generally accepted auditing standards, we are required to communicate to you the unadjusted items and the effect that they may have on our opinion and to request that unadjusted items be corrected.

-We have no adjusted items and one unadjusted item to report as a result of completing our audit.
-The unadjusted difference is summarized below.
+We have two adjusted items and no unadjusted item to report as a result of completing our audit.

+The adjusted items are summarized below.